Karpaty Krosno: Fans

 Despite little success on the field, Karpaty have a small but loyal support, at both volleyball and football matches.

-The football fan movement in Krosno started in 1987/1988 when the club was promoted to the 2nd tier.
+The football fan movement in Krosno started in the 1987–88 season, when the club was promoted to the second division.
 They have friendly contacts with fans of Glinik Gorlice, Unia Tarnów, Nafta Jedlicze, Stal Rzeszów, Hungarian team Zalegeszereg and until 2002, Widzew Łódź[1].
 The team currently has from 50 to 250 active supporters per game, but that number can rise up to 600 for important matches.

 Their biggest rival is Stal Sanok.
-The first derby match was played on 26 May 1957 in Krosno in the local III division, under the names of Legia Krosno and Sanoczanka Sanok.
-Their other fierce rival is Czarni Jasło where tensions frequently flare up between the fans.
-The club is in close proximity to a number of clubs playing at the same level in the region and therefore contest many local rivalries: Sandecja Nowy Sącz, Wisłoka Dębica, Stal Mielec, JKS Jarosław, Brzozovia Brzozów, Sanovia Lesko and Resovia.
+The first derby match was played on 26 May 1957 in Krosno in the third division, under the names of Legia Krosno and Sanoczanka Sanok.
+Their other fierce rival is Czarni Jasło, where tensions frequently flare up between the fans.
+The club is in close proximity to a number of clubs playing at the similar levels in the region and therefore contest many local rivalries: Sandecja Nowy Sącz, Wisłoka Dębica, Stal Mielec, JKS Jarosław, Brzozovia Brzozów, Sanovia Lesko and Resovia.